 PhD students are expected to pass their comprehensive exams within one long semester of completing their coursework.
-Furthermore, students who fail to meet the Comps deadline will no longer be in good standing in the program and can lose their TA/TF position, and subsequently their funding.
 Our departmental experiences have demonstrated that the PhD students most likely to fail their comps are the ones who delay the process the longest.